 Similar types of legislation appear in the laws of the Massachusetts Bay Colony, passed in the early 1700’s. — Walter H. Crushing.
 “Slavery in Medford”, Medford Historical Register Vol.111 (July 1900), p.
 121-122

 The Isaac Royall family lived in the Royall House from 1737-1775.
-Isaac Royall, Sr. was a prosperous merchant who amassed great wealth in Antigua in the early 1700s, running a sugar plantation and trading in slaves and rum.
-He moved to Medford with his family and 27 slaves in 1734.
+Isaac Royall, Sr. was a prosperous merchant who amassed great wealth in Antigua in the early 1700s, running a sugar plantation and trading in enslaved property and rum.
+He moved to Medford with his family and 27 enslaved human beings in 1734.
+Learn more at the Royall House & Slave Quarters website.

-Isaac Royall owned the largest number of slaves in the area.
+Isaac Royall owned the largest number of enslaved people in the area.

 Joseph | Plato | Phebe